maeklong/maeklong.github.io/Juniper/JNCDA.md

 + VXLAN
 + **Feedback : VPLS, MACsec, and VXLAN should be included in the design in this scenario.**

+### data center contains network devices from multiple vendors
++ MACsec
++ VXLAN
++ **Feedback : MACsec and VXLAN are open source protocols that can work with different vendors.**
++ PIM
++ IGMPv2
++ **Feedback : PIM and IGMPv2 are open source protocols that can work with multiple different vendors.**

 ### virtual chassis fabric
 + Multiple devices are inter-connected into a single logical device.
 + It supports up to 40 Gbps interfaces.